rickosborne/cascades/md/22-3-4-duchesne-the-magnificent.md

 We shared a smile as he passed.

 I needed a distraction, and I needed something solid and different about this loop to anchor my memories.
-When Jim exited the lab I almost pounced on him.
+When Jim exited the lav I almost pounced on him.

 "Mr. Duchesne.
 Jim," I said to get his attention.